 In August 2016, it started as a whisper, water cooler gossip, a comment in passing but soon graduated to a serious conversation within Ola.
 By January 2017, the Indian unicorn, which was once valued at $5 billion, was often discussing it at its weekly meetings: it is losing market share to Uber.
 And it is nervous.

-In the months leading up to the down round late last year, Ola shut down divisions and fired almost 1,500 people
+And in the months leading up to the down round late last year, Ola reined all of that in.